xpadro/k8s/volumes/vol-emptydir/README.md

 curl localhost:8080/countries
 ```

-As soon as the pod is destroyed, data will be lost.
+As soon as the mongodb pod is destroyed, data will be lost.